Rolo Peanut Blossoms

 - PRO-Tip: Roll the dough balls between your palms to make them nice and round.
 This will make the baked cookies more symmetrical.

-- Let cool completely if you’re packaging as gifts as you want the chocolate to solidify.
+- Let the cookies cool completely if you’re packaging them as gifts as you want the chocolate to solidify before putting them in cellophane bags or gift boxes.

 - Storing these peanut blossom cookies in the refrigerator can cause the chocolate to bloom or get a gray cast.
 This doesn’t impact the quality, just the appearance.